Monkatraz/mainframe/README.md

 Most sources can be found in the `src` folder.
 Some additional assets can be found in the `public` folder - these assets have no build step and are just directly copied into the build target folder by Snowpack.
 Certain source files and development tools can be found within the `dev` folder.

 ## Used Runtime Libraries
 Mainframe makes heavy runtime use of various JavaScript libraries - but these have all been chosen based on their minimal size and narrow scope.
 Mainframe does not use Vue, React, or any other runtime virtual DOM library, and instead uses Svelte.
+Svelte is a fundamental backbone for Mainframe's SPA design, and you need to know how to use Svelte if you contribute to Mainframe.

 -----

 ## Development & Tools
 Assets wise, Mainframe is really simple to build.
 Mainframe uses [Snowpack](www.snowpack.dev/) for both development and production asset building.
 The toolchain is very automatic and requires little knowledge of how it internally works.

-However, actually hosting the site can be a challenge, and there is not currently a procedure to do so.

 ### Dependencies
 Mainframe has a fair number of dependencies.
 All of them can be found in the `package.json` and installed using NPM.

 They are sorted like so:
   * `dependencies:` are for any runtime packages that the users will download and use.
-  * `devDependencies:` are for any packages required to build the site.
+  * `devDependencies:` are for any packages required to build the site, or for tools like `eslint`.
-  * `optionalDependencies:` are for any other packages, e.g. `eslint`.

 ### Building Locally
 Mainframe is very easy to build.